Chriton/lnr-docs/README.md

 # Linagee documentation website

-#### Currently, this documentation website is hosted at [https://docs.linagee.app](https://docs.linagee.app)
+#### The documentation website is hosted at [https://docs.linagee.app](https://docs.linagee.app)

-The documentation is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
-With Docusaurus, you write Markdown files and Docusaurus generates a beautiful static website for you.
+It was built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator that allows you to write Markdown files and generate a beautiful static website.

 ### Steps to writing/updating documentation